-Guadalest is a little town, a jewel of the Costa Blanca, Alicante (Spain) .
-It has been declared a Historic Artistic site and its official name in Valencian is “El Castell de Guadalest”.
-In Spanish it would be “Castillo”.
-It is a beautiful town in the interior of the province of Alicante and what many ignore is that in 2015 the municipality became part of the “association of the most beautiful towns in Spain” and in 2016 in the “Federation of Towns Most Beautiful in the World”.
-It is one of the most visited tourist attractions in the Valencian Community and that is saying a lot.
+It is a beautiful village in the interior of the province of Alicante and what many ignore is that it is in 2015 the municipality became part of the “.association “The Most Beautiful Villages of Spain” and in the 2016 in the “Federation of the Most Beautiful Villages in the World”.
+It is one of the most visited tourist attractions in the Comunitat Valenciana and that is saying a lot.

 Índice - Index

-The town and the river that reaches the reservoir are called the Guadalest Valley, which includes 6 small towns near the Sierra de Aitana.
-These towns of a few hundred inhabitants are Benimantell (500 inhabitants), Confrides (250 inhabitants), Beniardà (230 inhabitants), El Castell de Guadalest (200 inhabitants), Benifato (124 inhabitants) and Abdet (98 hab.).
+The village and the river that reaches the reservoir, are named after the Guadalest Valley, which includes 6 villages near the Sierra de Aitana.
+These villages of a few hundred inhabitants are Benimantell (500 inhabitants), Confrides (250 inhabitants), Beniardà (230 inhabitants), El Castell de Guadalest (200 inhabitants), Benifato (124 inhabitants) and Abdet (98 inhabitants).
 A note, “Beni” means “son of” and comes from the Muslim, which gives us an idea of the history behind this area.

-To start we will give you one of the most valuable tips.
+To begin with, we will give you one of the most valuable tips.
 You will have to park in Guadalest, full of tourists, and for this you will find several municipal car parks at the entrance.
-You pay 2 euros for the whole day (this price may vary) and you park near the Tourist office.
+You pay 2 euros for the whole day (this price can vary) and you park near the Tourist Office.

-We will start by saying that it is the perfect place for travelers looking for a getaway.
-Far from the image of the typical tourist sites, candidate for Rural Wonder 2019 and certified as one of the 59 most beautiful towns in Spain and one of the 400 most beautiful in the world.
+Let’s start by saying that it’s the perfect place for travelers looking for a getaway.
+Far from the image of the typical tourist sites, candidate for Rural Wonder 2019 and certified as one of the 59 most beautiful villages in Spain and one of the 400 most beautiful in the world.
 And you have it here, in Alicante, very close.

-Now we will explain the highlights by looking at the map of the town, since with photos and maps everything is easier.
+Now we will explain the highlights by looking at the map of the town, because with photos and maps everything is easier.

-We go up the Costera de Gabriel Miró and we come across El Trinquet.
-We suppose that in its day there was a venue to play Pilota Valenciana and hence its name.
+We go up the Costera de Gabriel Miró and we find El Trinquet.
+We suppose that in its day there was an enclosure to play Pilota Valenciana and hence its name.

-If you want to visit the oldest in the Valencian Community you have the Trinquet de l’Abdet, in the Vall de Guadalest and dates from 1772.
+If you want to visit the oldest of the Valencian Community you have the Trinquet de l’Abdet, in the Vall de Guadalest and dates from 1772.

-After the short walk up, we arrive at the Portal de Sant Josep, dug into the rock itself and which is the door to the access tunnel to the historical-artistic complex.
+After the short walk uphill we arrive at the Portal de Sant Josep, excavated in the rock itself and which is the gateway to the access tunnel to the historical-artistic site.

-As you go through the tunnel, you will feel that you are entering the 16th or 17th century.
-Just when you leave you will find the Casa de los Orduña.
+Passing through the tunnel you will feel like you are entering the 16th or 17th century.
+Just outside you will find the House of the Orduña family.

 - The entrance hall with religious paintings.